duneroadrunner/SaferCPlusPlus/index.md

 void main(int argc, char* argv[]) {

     /* Defining your own scope types. */

     /* It is (intended to be) uncommon to need to define your own scope types.
 In general, if you want to use a type as a scope type, you can just wrap it with the mse::TXScopeObj<> template. */

     /* But in cases where you're going to use a scope type as a member of a class or struct, that class or struct must itself be a scope type.
-Improperly defining a scope type could result in unsafe code. */
+Improperly defining a scope type could result in unsafe code.
+Thus defining your own scope types is discouraged.
+You can avoid the safety risk by instead using an mse::xscope_tuple<> rather than a class or struct in cases where you want to use a scope type as a data member. */

     /* Scope types need to publicly inherit from mse::XScopeTagBase.
 And by convention, be named with a prefix indicating that it's a scope type. */ class xscope_my_type1 : public mse::XScopeTagBase {
     public:
         xscope_my_type1(const mse::xscope_optional<mse::mstd::string>& xscp_maybe_string)
             : m_xscp_maybe_string1(xscp_maybe_string) {}

         /* If your scope type does not contain any non-owning scope pointers, then it should be safe to use as a function return type.
 You can "mark" it as such by adding the following member function.
 If the type does contain non-owning scope pointers, then doing so could result in unsafe code. */ void xscope_returnable_tag() const {} /* Indication that this type is can be used as a function return value. */

         mse::xscope_optional<mse::mstd::string> m_xscp_maybe_string1;
     };

     /* If your type contains or owns any non-owning scope pointers, then it must also publicly inherit from mse::ContainsNonOwningScopeReferenceTagBase.
 If your type contains or owns any item that can be independently targeted by scope pointers (i.e. basically has a '&' ("address of" operator) that yeilds a scope pointer), then it must also publicly inherit from mse::ReferenceableByScopePointerTagBase.
     Failure to do so could result in unsafe code. */ class xscope_my_type2 : public mse::XScopeTagBase, public mse::ContainsNonOwningScopeReferenceTagBase , public mse::ReferenceableByScopePointerTagBase
     {
     public:
         typedef mse::TXScopeItemFixedConstPointer<mse::mstd::string> xscope_string_ptr_t;

         xscope_my_type2(const mse::xscope_optional<xscope_string_ptr_t>& xscp_maybe_string_ptr) : m_xscp_maybe_string_ptr(xscp_maybe_string_ptr) {}

         /* This item (potentially) contains a non-owning scope pointer. */ mse::xscope_optional<xscope_string_ptr_t> m_xscp_maybe_string_ptr;

         /* This item owns an object that can be independently targeted by scope pointers.
 That is, &(*m_xscp_string_owner_ptr) yields a scope pointer. */
         mse::TXScopeOwnerPointer<mse::mstd::string> m_xscp_string_owner_ptr;
     };
 }
 ```